LLNL/axom/src/axom/slic/docs/sphinx/sections/getting_started.rst

 * Initializing the Slic Logging Environment,
 * Prescribing the :ref:`logMessageFormat`,
 * Basic logging to the console using the :ref:`GenericOutputStream`, and,
-* Using some of the various :ref:`sections/slic_macros` to log messages.
+* Using some of the various :ref:`SlicMacros` to log messages.

 Step 1: Add Header Includes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^